9 Ways to Experience New Orleans on a Budget

 FROM A STREETCAR

 Don’t want to walk?
 Take a streetcar instead.
 New Orleans’ colorful streetcars run all over the city and are a very affordable way to get around.
-If you’re going to be doing a lot of sightseeing, a day pass is the best deal.
+A day pass is the best deal if you’re going to be doing a lot of sightseeing.

 - St. Charles